schmunk42/gii-template-collection/README.md

 Please enjoy this extension and give your feedback at the github Repository, thank you.

-Of course, any templates are appreciated and just leave a comment or mail: schmunk@usrbin.de or thyseus@gmail.com.
+Of course, any templates are appreciated and just leave a comment or mail: schmunk@usrbin.de, fredrik@neam.se or thyseus@gmail.com.

 Links